How to Get Podcast Sponsors: What Brands Look for Today

 Start with direct deals.
 Join a network later if it makes sense.

-“Sponsors Will Find Me If My Show is Good Enough”
+"Sponsors Will Find Me If My Show Is Good Enough"

 Rarely.
 Most sponsorships happen because someone pitched.
 Sitting back and waiting leaves money on the table.
 Good content is not enough.
 You have to actively reach out.

 Start with your checklist.
 Fix the gaps.
 Build your media kit.
 Identify ten brands whose products your audience already uses.
 Then pitch them with clarity and confidence.
+The right sponsor for your show is not holding out for 10,000 downloads.
+They are hunting for the kind of focused trust only a small, dedicated show can deliver.
+You might already have exactly what they need.

 References